ray-project/ray/doc/source/serve/deployment-graph.md

 ## Concepts

-### Deployment
-Scalable, upgradeable group of actors managed by Ray Serve. __[See docs for detail](https://docs.ray.io/en/master/serve/core-apis.html#core-api-deployments)__
+- **Deployment**: Scalable, upgradeable group of actors managed by Ray Serve. __[See docs for detail](https://docs.ray.io/en/master/serve/core-apis.html#core-api-deployments)__

-### DeploymentNode
-Smallest unit in a graph, typically a serve annotated class or function, backed by a Deployment.
+- **DeploymentNode**: Smallest unit in a graph, typically a serve annotated class or function, backed by a Deployment.

-### InputNode
-Singleton node in a graph that holds user input value, which is resolved at runtime of graph execution.
+- **InputNode**: Singleton node in a graph that holds user input value, which is resolved at runtime of graph execution.

-### Bind
-A graph building API applicable to decorated class or function.  `decorated_class_or_func.bind(*args, **kwargs)` generates an IR node that can be used to build graph, and bound arguments will be applied at execution time, including dynamic user input.
+- **Bind**: A graph building API applicable to decorated class or function.  `decorated_class_or_func.bind(*args, **kwargs)` generates a `DeploymentNode` that can be used to build graph, and bound arguments will be applied at execution time, including dynamic user input.

-### Deployment Graph
-Collection of deployment nodes bound together that forms a DAG that represents an inference graph for complicated tasks, can be deployed and call as a unit.
+- **Deployment Graph**: Collection of deployment nodes bound together that forms a DAG that represents an inference graph for complicated tasks, can be deployed and call as a unit.
 For example: ensemble, chaining, dynamic selection.

 +++

 ## Full End to End Example Walkthrough

-Let's put the concepts together and incrementally build a runnable DAG example including the following attributes:
+Let's put the concepts together and incrementally build a runnable DAG example highlighting the following features:

 ```{tip}
 At the end of this document we have the full and end to end executable implementation.
 ```

+- Building a graph:
+    - A deployment node is created from `@serve.deployment` decorated function or class.
+    - You can construct different deployment nodes from same class or function.
+    - Deployment nodes can be used as input args in .bind() of other nodes in the DAG.
-- All nodes in the deployment graph naturally forms a DAG structure.
+    - Multiple nodes in the deployment graph naturally forms a DAG structure.
-- A node could use or call into other nodes in the deployment graph.
-- Deployment graph has mix of class and function as nodes.
+- Accessing input:
     - Same input or output can be used in multiple nodes in the DAG.
-- A node might access partial user input.
+    - Deployment nodes can access partial user input.
-- Control flow is used where dynamic dispatch happens with respect to input value.
-- Same class can be constructed, or function bound with different args that generates multiple distinct nodes in DAG.
+- Dynamic control flow:
+    - A deployment node can call into other nodes in the deployment graph.
+    - You can use the dynamic calling to perform control flow operation that's hard to expressive in traditional DAG.
+- Running a DAG:
     - A node can be called either sync or async.

 +++